-1.1 This report sets out an update on Ground Rent Estates 5 (GRE5) and the current position and future programme of works at Nova House since approval of the business plan in February 2023 and the previous update in September 2023
+- 1.1 This report sets out the recommendations from the Cabinet Committee meeting held on 14th November 2024.
+The Committee considered an update on Ground Rent Estates 5 (GRE5) and the current position and future programme of works at Nova House since approval of the business plan in February 2023 and the previous update in September 2023. - 1.2 Cabinet Committee noted the update and agreed to recommend approval of the GRE5 Business Plan to Cabinet as at Appendix A.